robfairh/arfc.github.io/manual/guides/writing/checklist.md

 ---
   layout: manual
   title: Writing Checklist
-  subtitle: "Reduce clutter and increase clarity of any document with these rules."
+  subtitle: "Reduce clutter and increase clarity of any document with these rules"
   permalink: /manual/guides/writing/checklist/
 ---